qbead/qbeadWebsite/content/book/dancing.md

 Instead of describing each point by drawing three separate lines, we could think of this motion in terms of points along a circle.
 This system is called polar coordinates.

+![Notice how in tight turns or wide turns, a dancers feet create different size circles through space.
+We coudl describe these circles using polar coordinates.
+](/images/dance_turn.jpg)

 ::: further-reading
 Polar coordinates are useful to describe points along a circle more easily than in Cartesian coordinates, but knowing more about them isn't important for the rest of this lesson.
 If you are interested in diving into this idea a bit more deeply, then check out our [rotation lesson](/rotation).